 No.

-What dollar amount should literary arts nonprofits apply to the fund request?
+What dollar amount should literary arts nonprofits applying to the fund request?

 Literary arts nonprofits applying for a general operating grant need not request an amount.
 General operating grant awards will range from $37,500 to $500,000 and may be based on the nonprofit’s annual operating budget.